Consumer Advocates Take Records Hunt to Court

 Republican opposition to the law has been moving swiftly, however, and the group Allied Progress filed a federal complaint Tuesday to access Consumer Financial Protection Bureau records under the Freedom of Information Act.

-Allied Progress says it wrote to the Consumer Financial Protection Bureau last week, seeking copies of any prepaid-rule correspondence that CFPB officials might have exchanged with 12 Republican senators since to Dec.
+Allied Progress says it wrote to the Consumer Financial Protection Bureau last week, seeking copies of any prepaid-rule correspondence that CFPB officials might have exchanged with 12 Republican senators since Dec.
 1, 2014.

 The first lawmaker Allied Progress mentions is Sen. David Perdue, R-Georgia, who introduced legislation in February with Rep. Roger Williams, R-Texas, to repeal the rule under the Congressional Review Act.

-Perdue, who calls the CFPB a “rogue agency” his website, explained his opposition to prepaid rule in a March 9 statement.
+Perdue, who calls the CFPB a “rogue agency” on his website, explained his opposition to the prepaid rule in a March 9 statement.

 “From its initial stages, this rule was shortsighted and so sweeping that it would have stifled innovation in a growing marketplace millions of consumers rely on,” the release states.